 Each type of injury is different.
-Trying to figure out what you are entitled to is not easy.
-There are many rules and regulations for various injuries which make it difficult to understand for what injuries you can be compensated and by how much.
+Trying to figure out what you’re entitled to isn’t easy.
+There are so many rules and regulations for various injuries that it makes it difficult to understand what you can be compensated for and by how much.

 When an injured worker has permanent loss of use of certain body parts or organs, s/he may request a schedule award by submitting a CA-7 Claim for Schedule Award and an impairment rating completed by her/his treating physician.
 20 C.F.R. §§ 10.103, 10.404.
 The impairment rating can only be completed after maximum medical improvement has been reached and must be in accordance with the 6th Edition of the American Medical Association Guides to the Evaluation of Permanent Impairment, referencing the appropriate tables, and citing the date of maximum medical improvement.
 Impairment ratings may be done in a narrative format.
 There is not a form for the physician to complete for the impairment rating unless the Claims Examiner has provided one in response to incomplete medical documentation previously submitted.
 The CA-7 is available online here.

 If you are still employed by your Federal agency, complete your portion of the CA-7 and submit it to your employing agency’s Injury Compensation office.
 They will complete their portion and forward the CA-7 to OWCP.